gilaneh/odoo_packge_template/README.md

 ## Logging

-The default logging file name is `"sd_food_autorun.log"` and the default directory is `"/var/log/odoo/"`.
+The default logging file name is `sd_food_autorun.log` and the default directory is `/var/log/odoo/`.